Transportation in Kentucky: Rail

 Amtrak, the national passenger rail system, provides service to Ashland, South Portsmouth and Fulton, Kentucky.
 The Cardinal, Trains 50 and 51, is the line that offers Amtrak service to Ashland and South Portsmouth.
 Amtrak Trains 58 and 59, the City of New Orleans, serve Fulton.
 The Northern Kentucky area, is served by the Cardinal at the Cincinnati Union Terminal.
 The terminal is just across the Ohio River from Covington, Kentucky in Cincinnati.
 Louisville's Union Station last had train service in 2003 with the Kentucky Cardinal.
 Bowling Green last had service in 1979 with the Floridian.

 As of 2004, there were approximately 2,640 miles (4,250.4 km) of railways in Kentucky, with about 65% of those being operated by CSX Transportation.
 Coal was by far the most common cargo, accounting for 76% of cargo loaded and 61% of cargo delivered.

 Bardstown features a tourist attraction known as My Old Kentucky Dinner Train.
 Run along a 20 mi stretch of rail purchased from CSX in 1987, guests are served a four-course meal as they make a two-and-a-half-hour round-trip between Bardstown and Limestone Springs.
 The Kentucky Railway Museum is located in nearby New Haven.

 Other areas in Kentucky are reclaiming old railways in rail trail projects.
 One such project is Louisville's Big Four Bridge.
 If completed, the Big Four Bridge rail trail will contain the second longest pedestrian-only bridge in the world.
 The longest pedestrian-only bridge is also found in Kentucky — the Newport Southbank Bridge, popularly known as the "Purple People Bridge", connecting Newport to Cincinnati, Ohio.

+Aggregated entries from McGraw's electric railway directories report about 234 km of operating track for Kentucky streetcar and interurban companies in 1894 and an observed maximum of about 842 km in 1914.